-Haviland Broadband, the ILEC in south-central Kansas, began expanding its fiber offering out-of-territory in the county seat of Greensburg.
-Some of these customers were on our fixed wireless broadband service.
-Not only will fiber subscribers see speed improvements but moving customers in urban areas to fiber service will improve service to customers in rural locations which remain on the wireless broadband service.
-By the close of 2020, we anticipate having over 60% of the broadband market share.
+Haviland Broadband, will compete its out-of-territory FTTH in the county seat of Greensburg, using a geographical marketing tool to pre-subscribe customers.
+The 2021 plan calls for beginning FTTH investment in Coldwater, the county seat for Comanche.
+We have substantial counts of customers on our fixed wireless broadband service.
+Not only will current fiber subscribers see speed improvements, moving wireless city customers to fiber service will improve service to rural wireless customers.
+In Greensburg, we now serve about 60% of the broadband and business services voice market, most of which were previously served by other providers.

-In 2020, Haviland will also begin replacing copper lines in its largest town, Conway Springs.
-By 2021, we will have permanently protected over 20% of our ILEC broadband subscribership with fiber.
+In 2021, Haviland will complete FTTH in its largest town, Conway Springs.
+Our plan is to begin projects in other towns, where population and competition warrants.
+By 2022, we will have permanently have enhanced service of over 30% of our ILEC broadband subscribership with fiber.